 For example, if the original employment period ends and you wish to continue the employment, use the Change Form to make changes to previously submitted hiring forms, not another hiring form.

 Remember that all hiring periods end with the fiscal year on June 30, and a new placement must be submitted for the hiring period beginning July 1 (unless the position is grant funded; then crossing fiscal periods is allowed).
 A Change Form cannot be used in this instance.
 You will need to submit two placements for any student working from June through August: one form for the period through June 30 and a second beginning July 1.
 The recommended policy is to hire only enrolled students for the summer employment period.

-We recommend that students use direct deposit, which can be set up via HR Direct.
-For students who do not use direct deposit, a paper check will be mailed to his or her on-campus mailbox, if one is on file in COIN, or otherwise to his or her local home address.
+We recommend that students use direct deposit, which can be set up via .
+For students who do not use direct deposit, a paper check will be mailed to their on-campus mailbox, if one is on file in COIN, or otherwise to their local home address.

 If a student does not receive a paycheck, they should contact Payroll.

 During summer employment (when students are not enrolled at least half-time in classes), students are considered non-benefited employees and are subject to mandatory retirement withholding, called OBRA.